iamBehzad/iamBehzad/README.md

 [repository](https://github.com/iamBehzad/Machin-Vision-and-Image-Processing) for more information.

 ## Complex-Networks
-In this repository you can find some helpful codes for implementation of some famouse Complex networks models and analayzing with NetworkX library
+In this repository you can find some helpful codes for implementation of some famouse Complex networks models and analayzing with NetworkX library.
 [repository](https://github.com/iamBehzad/Complex-Networks) for more information.

 # 🎓 Education